JeringTech/KeyValueStore/ReadMe.md

 ```

 #### Mutable Object Type as Key Type
-Under-the-hood, the binary serialized form of what you pass as keys are the actual keys.
+The binary serialized form of values you pass as keys are the actual keys.
-This means caution is required if you specify a mutable object type as your key type.
+This means caution is required when using a mutable type as your key type.
-For example, consider the situation where you insert a value using a `DummyClass` (defined [above](https://github.com/JeringTech/KeyValueStore#common-key-and-value-types)) instance as key, and then change a member of the instance.
+For example, consider the situation where you insert a value using a `DummyClass` (defined [above](#common-key-and-value-types)) instance as key, and then change a member of the instance.
 When you try to read the value using the same instance, you either read nothing or a different value:

 ```csharp